-The Boone County Conservation District (BCCD) accepts entries from persons interested in participating in its Firearm Deer Hunting Program.
-This is a lottery based program.
-Entries will be accepted from now through Monday, July 29th, 2019, the cut-off time is 3:00 p.m.
-The lottery will be held at noon on Friday, August 2nd, 2019 at the BCCD office located at 603 North Appleton Road.
+The Boone County Conservation District (BCCD) is now accepting entries from persons interested in participating in its Firearm Deer Hunting Program.
+This is a lottery-based program.
+Entries will be accepted from Friday, May 1st through Monday, July 27th, the cut-off time is 3:00 p.m.
+The lottery will be held at noon on Friday, July 31st, 2020 at the BCCD office located at 603 North Appleton Road.
 Please Note: Entrants must demonstrate proof of having a Hunter Safety Certificate/Card to be eligible for this hunting program.
-(If filling out your entry online, district staff will verify Cerificate) Complete information about the BCCD firearm deer hunt program: rules, procedures, firearm hunting dates, and other important aspects of this hunting program is available on the BCCD website: www.bccdil.org/firearm-hunt-information.
+Complete information about the BCCD firearm deer hunt program: rules, procedures, firearm hunting dates, and other important aspects of this hunting program is available on the BCCD website: www.bccdil.org.

 Purpose of Firearm Hunt Program – Chronic Wasting Disease (CWD)